 Poems sharon wrote for blue mountain arts greeting cards

-This song goes along with the article.
+These two song videos go along with the article.

 Award certificate for a short story Sharon wrote for a writing contest at the Pikes Peak Writers Conference in Colorado Springs, CO, 2003.